dillonforrest/startup/_posts/2015-02-09-preselling-to-enterprise-customers.md

 I feel like lean startup methodology and popular startup wisdom really bit my ass when it came to validating markets.
 I approached everything all wrong.
 I'm glad I started getting whiffs of my misdirection a few weeks ago, and I'm glad that more experienced entrepreneurs are confirming my suspicion, even smiling knowingly when I talk to them about my struggles just "talking to people about their problems."

 I bashed lean startup a bit in my blog the past few weeks, but I still believe the core philosophies of lean are sound.
 It's about derisking as much as possible.
 However, actual prescribed lean startup tactics make it seem like you can derisk entirely.
 That's just not so if you're targeting enterprise customers.
 You'll have to invest some cycles into developing a more fleshed-out MVP, even without product validation.
-You can derisk a little, but you can't get rid of all your risk entirely.
+You can derisk a little, but you can't ever be completely riskless.

-In the end, you can't let risk get in the way of getting shit done.
+In the end, you can't let smaller, manageable risk get in the way of getting shit done.